By: Team Naggy Joel Since: Mar 2020 Licence: MIT

 Step 2: Suppose the user executes

-to add a new restaurant.
+(rt)add n/KFC l/East v/Noto add a new restaurant.
 This is a command that changes the state of the model.
-Hence, the application will execute a series of commands that is equivalent to duplicatingm0
+Hence, the application will execute a series of commands that is equivalent to duplicatingm0, pushing the duplicate into the undo stack, and then making thecurrentModelpointer point to the top of the stack.
+All changes will then be made to this new duplicate, with the previous statem0intact at the bottom of the undo stack.
+The redo stack still remains empty.

 -